AlexEmerton/xintra/README.md

   4. Research OCR tools
   5. Make the search terms more undestandble
   6. Add functionality to go to the result page directly from a search bar

+ v0.3
+ Links to the results page from index page are generated from JSON files now ism_list and pic_list .html files are now longer in use Querystrings are now used to load the appropriate json file and pdf

+ To-do:
+  1. Create sections with information about each question(year, page, question number)
+  2. Make the search terms more undestandble
+  3. Add functionality to go to the result page directly from a search bar